 Reconciliation/Confession

-The Sacrament of Reconciliation is offered each Saturday at 2:30 to 3:30 p.m. at St. Joseph Church and after the 5:30 mass at
+The Sacrament of Reconciliation is offered each Saturday from 2:30 to 3:30 p.m. at St. Joseph Church and each Monday at 5 pm at Sagrado Corazón de Jesús Church.

 Act of Contrition